BatBug hanging horizontally

 • wide coverage of frequencies – 9kHz to 230kHz

-• compact data so that 32GB will hold 1 year of data
+• compact data so that 32GB will hold 1 year of very high precision data

 Compact data: the BatBug holds over one year of bat data on one 32GB SD card.
-To achieve this continuous real time sound analysis is used to select only actual calls, plus any ambient sounds that resemble calls.
-This ‘micro-triggering’ is carried out by a ‘wavelet transform’ algorithm that triggers on short segments of sound that have a low bandwidth.
-Some sound from before and after any such tonal event is also selected.
+The wavelength of every cycle in a bat call is logged to 250ns precision so very precise delineation of the frequency sweep in each call is possible.
+To achieve this very fast sound analysis is used to pick out only actual calls, plus any ambient sounds that resemble calls.
+This micro-triggering is carried out by a wavelet transform algorithm that triggers on short segments of sound that have a low bandwidth.
+Some sound from before and after any such tonal event is also logged.

-Micro-triggering also reduces the complexity of the ‘set up’ process, as it implicitly finds the optimum threshold in quiet and noisy conditions so there is no need to adjust and detection settings to match some prediction of what will happen.
+Micro-triggering also reduces the complexity of the set up process, as it automatically finds the optimum threshold in quiet or noisy conditions so there is no need to adjust and detection settings to match some prediction of what will happen.
 Triggering is on bandwidth not frequency, so it works for bats of all frequencies.
 The bandwidth is measured over a short time window, not over the whole call.

-Automated call detection is carried on in post-processing on a PC and is very fast – less than 1 minute per day of data – because of the computation already done in real time.
-Data from known species is needed to develop this further.
+Automated call detection is carried on in post-processing on a PC and is very fast – less than 1 minute per day of data – because of the computation that has already been done in the BatBug.

 Environmental data: light and temperature are recorded each minute.

-Waterproofing: the instrument needs to be at least 30 degrees from facing vertically upwards.
-A vertical ‘view’ is possible by pointing a horizontal BatBug at a smooth flat surface sloping at 45 degrees.
+Waterproofing: the instrument can tolerate continuous heavy rain providing it is at least 30 degrees from facing vertically upwards.
+(A vertical view is possible if required by pointing a horizontal BatBug at a smooth flat surface sloping at 45 degrees).

 Frequency range: 9kHz to 230kHz.